lucas-dclrcq/ansible-role/README.md

 Role Name
 =========

-A brief description of the role goes here.
+The goal of this role is to completely automate the installation and the configuration of Keycloak.

 Requirements
 ------------